see-yaam/Orion-X-SCARA/README.md

 ---

+## 🧭 Path Planning & Motion Safety Logic

+Every pick-and-place operation follows a fixed 7-step motion sequence, designed to avoid collisions with neighboring bottles and keep the arm's trajectory predictable:

+1. **Safety lift from home** — only runs once, at the start of a new batch, to clear the arm off the base before any motion begins.
+2. **Move above object** — the arm travels to the target's (X, Y) at a high Z, staying clear of any bottles in its path instead of cutting diagonally through the workspace.
+3. **Descend to object** — Z drops straight down onto the target, only once the arm is already correctly positioned above it.
+4. **Grip object** — the jaw closes on the bottle.
+5. **Vertical lift (safe height)** — the arm lifts straight up again before moving horizontally, so it doesn't drag the bottle sideways through other bottles.
+6. **Move to drop zone** — travels at the safe height to the bin corresponding to the detected flavour/size.
+7. **Release object** — jaw opens, bottle drops into the correct bin.
+Once every object in a locked batch has been sorted, the arm automatically returns home.
+This "always lift before moving sideways" rule is the core safety logic — it's a simple but effective way to avoid the arm clipping other bottles on a crowded tray without needing full obstacle-avoidance planning.

+Sorting is handled in two selectable modes:

+* **SHAPE mode** — detected class name is split into shape/colour tags, and shape drives the drop-zone selection.
+* **COLOUR mode** — same split, but colour drives the drop-zone selection instead.
+Each mode maps to a fixed set of drop coordinates, which are run through the same IK solver as the pick target to get the joint angles for the drop-off.

+---

 ## 📐 Mathematical Foundations (Inverse Kinematics)

 Instead of relying on heavy numerical solvers, the kinematics profile is computed analytically: